qmk/qmk.fm_old/readme.md

         qmk_firmware: "QMK固件"

 The `<<: *DEFAULT_EN` allows `zh-cn` to inherit all values from the English entry, and the keys following it override those.
 It's recommended to translate all entries for full coverage.

+A template file must be created for the auto-generated keyboards page - `_util/i18n/en/keyboard_template.md` should be used as the base template.